AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/detailed_walkthrough.rst

 a power of two still, such as 64 or 120.

 .. important::
-    Using a too large value for the size will cause memory issues.
+    Using too large a value for the size will cause memory issues.
 If this happens, restart the worker with smaller volumes.

 You also have the option to use data augmentation, which can improve performance and generalization.
 In most cases this should left enabled.

 Finally, the last tab lets you choose :

-* The models
+* The model:

   * SegResNet is a lightweight model (low memory requirements) from MONAI originally designed for 3D fMRI data.
-    * VNet is a larger (than SegResNet) CNN from MONAI designed for medical image segmentation.
+  * VNet is a more resource-intensive CNN from MONAI designed for medical image segmentation.
-    * TRAILMAP is our implementation in PyTorch additionally trained on mouse cortical neural nuclei from mesoSPIM data.
+  * TRAILMAP is our implementation in PyTorch of the model by Pun et al.
   * SwinUNetR is a MONAI implementation of the SwinUNetR model.
 It is costly in compute and memory, but can achieve high performance.
   * WNet is our reimplementation of an unsupervised model, which can be used to produce segmentation without labels.

 * The loss : for object detection in 3D volumes you'll likely want to use the Dice or Dice-focal Loss.